 Bor Zuljan and Peter Croton, two leading lutenists of their generations, have joined forces to explore the seldom-performed duet repertoire for the baroque lute.
 Composers such as Vieux Gautier, François Dufaut, G.P.
 Telemann and S.L.
 Weiss will be performed, and their 40 strings will vibrate together with unique rhetorical expression.
+Please see below for videos, photos and bios.

 (photos by Manuel Maio)